ringcentral/ringcentral-api-docs/docs/messaging/sms/postman.md

 | **`RINGCENTRAL_PASSWORD`** | RingCentral user's password.
 Note, this needs to be using the RingCentral passsword system and not SSO for this Postman spec. |
 | **`RINGCENTRAL_JWT`** | RingCentral user's JWT token from User's Profile -> Credentials |

+!!! note "Regarding Authentication"
+    If you are using authentication based on password flow, you would need to fill in RINGCENTRAL_USERNAME, RINGCENTRAL_EXTENSION(optional) and RINGCENTRAL_PASSWORD only.
+No need to fill in RC_JWT.

+    If you are using authentication based on JWT flow, you would need to fill in RINGCENTRAL_JWT only.

+    See the Developer Guide for information on several [authentication methods that your app can use](../../../authentication).

 ### Making an API call

 To test the Postman collection, let's call the "Send SMS" API.